shivannis/xandr-docs-public/xandr-docs/articles/invest/data-marketplace-overview.md

 ---
 title: Microsoft Invest - Data Marketplace Overview
-description: In this article, find information about the workflow, filtering, and data usage for the Data Marketplace. ms.date: 10/28/2023
+description: In this article, find information about the workflow, filtering, and data usage for Data Marketplace. ms.date: 10/28/2023
 ---